What is VPN Gateway?

 What is a virtual network gateway?

-A virtual network gateway is composed of two or more virtual machines that are deployed to a specific subnet called the gateway subnet.
+A virtual network gateway is composed of two or more virtual machines that are deployed to a specific subnet you create, which is called the gateway subnet.
 The VMs that are located in the gateway subnet are created when you create the virtual network gateway.
 Virtual network gateway VMs are configured to contain routing tables and gateway services specific to the gateway.
 You can't directly configure the VMs that are part of the virtual network gateway and you should never deploy additional resources to the gateway subnet.

 Configuring a VPN Gateway

 A VPN gateway connection relies on multiple resources that are configured with specific settings.
 Most of the resources can be configured separately, although some resources must be configured in a certain order.

 The settings that you chose for each resource are critical to creating a successful connection.
 For information about individual resources and settings for VPN Gateway, see About VPN Gateway settings.
 The article contains information to help you understand gateway types, gateway SKUs, VPN types, connection types, gateway subnets, local network gateways, and various other resource settings that you may want to consider.

 You can start out creating and configuring resources using one configuration tool, such as the Azure portal.
 You can later decide to switch to another tool, such as PowerShell, to configure additional resources, or modify existing resources when applicable.
 Currently, you can't configure every resource and resource setting in the Azure portal.
 The instructions in the articles for each connection topology specify when a specific configuration tool is needed.